Azure/azure-powershell/src/ResourceManager/OperationalInsights/Commands.OperationalInsights/help/Get-AzOperationalInsightsSavedSearchResults.md

 ## SYNTAX

 ```
-Get-AzureRmOperationalInsightsSavedSearchResults [-ResourceGroupName] <String> [-WorkspaceName] <String>
+Get-AzOperationalInsightsSavedSearchResults [-ResourceGroupName] <String> [-WorkspaceName] <String>
  [-SavedSearchId] <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmOperationalInsightsSavedSearchResults** cmdlet returns the results from the query specified by the search ID.
+The **Get-AzOperationalInsightsSavedSearchResults** cmdlet returns the results from the query specified by the search ID.

 ## EXAMPLES

 ### Example 1: Get all of the search results for a saved search
 ```
-PS C:\>Get-AzureRmOperationalInsightSavedSearchResults -ResourceGroupName "ContosoResourceGroup" -WorkspaceName "ContosoWorkspace" -SavedSearchId "ContosoSavedSearchId"
+PS C:\>Get-AzOperationalInsightSavedSearchResults -ResourceGroupName "ContosoResourceGroup" -WorkspaceName "ContosoWorkspace" -SavedSearchId "ContosoSavedSearchId"
 ```

 This command gets all of the search results for a saved search.